-- The Low priority wheels have the penalty price for their import leg set to \$0/MWh and the penalty price for the export leg set the same as LPT exports. - The high priority wheels have the penalty price for their import leg of the wheel set the same as self-scheduled imports and the export leg of the wheel bid the same as PT exports. - In order to qualify as a high priority wheel, the Scheduling Coordinator must provide such information to the CAISO (1) by June 29, 2021 for the months of July and August 2021, and (2) by 45 days prior to the applicable month for all months thereafter. - The Scheduling coordinator must notify the CAISO 45 days ahead of the month the MW quantity of the wheel and confirm that it has procured monthly firm transmission for the hours of delivery of the contract to the CAISO boundary from an external balancing authority area. - The scheduling coordinator needs to register an export system resource in the Master File prior to the start of the month, so that the wheel can receive high priority in the market.
-This is done by processing the scheduling coordinator submitted Intertie Resource Data Template based on the normal Master File timeline.
+- The penalty price for their import leg of a non-Priority Wheeling Through transaction is set to \$0/MWh, and the penalty price for the export leg of a non-Priority Wheeling Through is set at the same level as LPT exports. - The penalty price for the import leg of a Priority Wheeling Through transaction is set at the same level as self-scheduled imports serving CAISO load, and the penalty price of the export leg of a Priority Wheeling Through transaction is set at the same level as PT exports. - To qualify as a Priority Wheeling Through, the Scheduling Coordinator must provide the required information to the CAISO by 45 days prior to the applicable month. - The Scheduling Coordinator must complete the registration process for the requested Priority Wheeling Through.
+See below for further details on how this information should be provided. - The Scheduling Coordinator needs to register an export system resource in the Master File prior to the start of the month, so that the wheel can be treated as a Priority Wheeling Through in the market.
+See below for further details.